IuliaStefaniaVlad/HrETLApp/Readme.md

 - **Additional CRUD Endpoints for Employee Management**: Extend the system's functionality by introducing additional endpoints for CRUD operations related to employee data.

 - **Infrastructure as Code:** Use Bicep, Pulumi or Terraform to provide an IaC approach.
 Right now, everything is manually deployed in Azure.

+- **Background service:** Leverage background services instead of using Azure Functions for long-running tasks.

 #### Personal Note
 Easy to notice, this file was enchanced with some ChatGPT help - just to make things clearer and professional.